Azure/azure-sdk-for-net/sdk/template-LLC/Azure.Template.LLC/README.md

 Include code snippets and short descriptions for each task you listed in the [Introduction](#introduction) (the bulleted list).
 Briefly explain each operation, but include enough clarity to explain complex or otherwise tricky operations.

 If possible, use the same example snippets that your in-code documentation uses.
-For example, use the snippets in your `samples` that Sphinx ingests via its [literalinclude](https://www.sphinx-doc.org/en/1.5/markup/code.html?highlight=code%20examples#includes) directive.
+For example, use the snippets in your `samples`.
 The `sample` file containing the snippets should reside alongside your package's code, and should be tested in an automated fashion.
+Please refer [this](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md#updating-sample-snippets) doc to know more about snippets.

 Each example in the *Examples* section starts with an H3 that describes the example.
 At the top of this section, just under the *Examples* H2, add a bulleted list linking to each example H3.
 Each example should deep-link to the types and/or members used in the example.